 Magazines that meet standards stated in the association’s bylaws may be eligible for membership.
 When an application is received, the membership committee reviews it and makes recommendations to the board of directors, which is responsible for approval of membership applications.
 All decisions are final, but applicants may re-apply at a later date.
 To be eligible for membership, magazines must meet the following criteria:

-Magazines applying must have published at least one issue and a printed copy must be submitted with the application.
+Magazines applying must have published at least one issue and a printed copy or digital replica must be submitted with the application.
 Proofs are not sufficient.
 Magazines that have not completed a full year’s publishing cycle may apply for probationary membership, which includes all member benefits with the exception of a vote at the Annual General Meeting.
 Probationary members are granted full membership after a successful annual review.

 Relationship between Advertising and Editorial

 An average of no more than 70% of the magazine, calculated over a yearly publishing cycle, may be devoted to advertising (including native content).

 The applicant’s magazine must be available to the general public.
 This availability may be demonstrated by publishing a subscription price, cover price and UPC (Magazines Canada can supply this to successful applicants) and/or by providing Magazines Canada with an independent circulation audit showing the magazine is available to the general public aside from any availability to members of a club or association.
 Publications must have a minimum verifiable circulation of 100 copies or more.

 The applicant’s magazine must either define itself to the public as a magazine or not define itself as other than a magazine.
 The magazine must be a periodical of a cultural, social, economic, political, special interest, consumer, business media or artistic nature that is not deemed by Magazines Canada to be a house organ publication circulated exclusively to a club membership, advertising catalogue, promotional publication, or daily or weekly newspaper.